Home

 Transesterification

-• A triglyceride is an alcohol (glycerin) that is bonded to three fatty acids (long hydrocarbon chains).
-Biodiesel chemistry: Here is a link that goes into much greater depth on triglycerides.
+A triglyceride is an alcohol (glycerin) that is bonded to three fatty acids (long hydrocarbon chains).
+Click here to go into greater depth on

 In reference to this visual aid...